-How to use Chrome Remote Desktop
+How to Use Chrome Remote Desktop?

-How to set up Chrome Remote Desktop
+How to Install Chrome Remote Desktop?

 Before you can start using Chrome Remote Desktop, make sure you have these two essentials: